Brian McManus, Chair of Latham & Watkins’ Boston Tax Department, primarily handles civil and criminal tax litigation and controversies.

 Mr. McManus frequently handles sensitive tax matters involving allegations of fraud and potential criminal tax charges.
 He has helped clients avoid severe civil penalties and criminal prosecution, and he regularly advises on voluntary disclosure of domestic and offshore filing errors.

-His clients include numerous multinational and Fortune 500 companies in diverse industries such as banking, insurance, technology, energy, pharmaceuticals, airlines, and retail.
+His clients include numerous multinational and Fortune 500 companies in diverse industries such as banking, insurance, technology, energy, pharmaceuticals, airlines, entertainment, and retail.
 Mr. McManus has represented several global law and accounting firms, as well as international charitable organizations, trust companies, offshore corporate service providers, and high net worth families.

 Mr. McManus is admitted to practice before the US Court of Appeals for Federal Circuit, the US Tax Court, the US Court of Federal Claims, and the US District Court for the District of Massachusetts.